M1chol/m1/_posts/2025-01-11-ai-image-generation-getting-started.md

 1. [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 2. [ComfyUI](https://github.com/comfyanonymous/ComfyUI)

-First one is simple web interface for running models, it is pretty easy to get started, and library of extentions and big community is a great. `ComfyUI` is more specialised i would say, it is very different then `Automatic1111`.
+First one is simple web interface for running models, it is pretty easy to get started, and library of extentions and big community is great. `ComfyUI` is more specialised, it is very different then `Automatic1111`.
 You build your own generation profile by connecting nodes.
 This gives you **very** much controll over the result, but is hard for newcomers.
 As great as those tools are I wouldn't call them hassle free.
 So if you want to go the easy way check out this Krita plugin:

 3. [Krita plug-in for stable diffusion](https://github.com/Acly/krita-ai-diffusion)